 The programme is designed to shed light on how the economy works, how decisions are made, and how financial systems and capital markets operate.

-Successful graduates are expected to pursue careers in finance and investment in roles including financial manager, investment portfolio manager, and private/commercial/investment banker in varied economic and political contexts.
+Successful graduates are expected to pursue careers in finance and investment in roles including a financial manager, investment portfolio manager, and private/commercial/investment banker in varied economic and political contexts.

 How You Study